Shared-use path

 Cyclists are often permitted to use rail trails and bridleways, such as this rail trail in Germany.

+A shared-use path in Broadmeadow, Australia, separated by direction of travel.

 A shared-use path, mixed-use path or multi-use pathway is a path which is "designed to accommodate the movement of pedestrians and cyclists".
 Examples of shared-use paths include sidewalks designated as shared-use, bridleways and rail trails.
 A shared-use path typically has a surface that is asphalt, concrete or firmly packed crushed aggregate.
-Shared-use paths differ from cycle tracks and cycle paths in that shared-use paths are designed to include pedestrians even if the primary anticipated users are cyclists.
+Shared-use paths differ from cycle tracks and cycle paths in that they are designed to accommodate pedestrians, even if the primary anticipated users are cyclists.

 The path may also permit other users such as inline skating.
 Contrastingly, motorcycles and mopeds are normally prohibited.
 Shared-use paths sometimes provide different lanes for users who travel at different speeds to prevent conflicts between user groups on high-use trails.
+In some cases, paths are divided into lanes shared by pedestrians and cyclists traveling in the same direction.
 Shared-use paths are criticised for creating conflict between different users.
 The UK's Department for Transport deprecates this kind of route in denser urban environments.